computational-python/testing/talk.md

 ### Tools for testing python code

 * doctest: a  simple way of including tests in a doc-string of a function
 * unittest: a module of the standard python library to provide advanced testing

-* nosetests: a commonly used third-party tool for running tests

 * pytest: a commonly used third-party tool for running tests

 ---